Towards Interactive and Learnable Cooperative Driving Automation: a Large Language Model-Driven Decision-Making Framework: Introduction

 Against this backdrop, given the significance of cooperative driving in addressing the current challenges faced by CAV in complex scenarios and the potential of LLM in enhancing the interaction and learning ability of CAV, this paper proposes an interactive and learnable LLM-driven cooperative driving framework for all-scenario and all-CDA.
-The contributions of this paper are presented as follows:
+Our contributions can be summarized as follows:

-Our contributions can be summarized as follows: \begin{itemize} \item This paper proposes CoDrivingLLM, a LLM-based interactive and learnable cooperative driving framework, which features a centralized-distributed coupled architecture.
-Through the effective design and coupling of the environment module, reasoning module, and memory module, the framework significantly enhances the performance of cooperative driving under different scenarios. \item In the reasoning module, four sub-modules including state-perception, intent-sharing, negotiation, and decision are designed to enable flexible switching between different levels of CDA.
+\begin{itemize} \item This paper proposes CoDrivingLLM, a LLM-based interactive and learnable cooperative driving framework, which features a centralized-distributed coupled architecture.
+Through the effective design and coupling of the environment module, reasoning module, and memory module, the framework significantly enhances the performance of cooperative driving under different scenarios. \item In the reasoning module, four sub-modules including state-sharing, intent-sharing, negotiation, and decision are designed to enable flexible switching between different levels of CDA.
 Considering the high complexity of multi-vehicle cooperation, a conflict coordinator that infers the suggested passing order for vehicles is designed as the negotiation module.
 Results show that the introduction of the conflict coordinator significantly improves the vehicle interaction ability. \item By introducing the memory module with Retrieval Augment Generation (RAG), CAVs are endowed with the ability to continuously learn from historical experiences.
 By searching for memories most similar to the current scenario and referring to the corresponding decisions, CAVs can avoid repeating past mistakes.
-Results demonstrated excellent performance across various scenarios and tasks. \end{itemize}
+Results demonstrated that with an increasing number of historical interactions, the success rate of CoDrivingLLM steadily improved across different scenarios. \end{itemize}

 The rest of the paper is organized as follows.
 Section \uppercase\expandafter{\romannumeral2} formulates the problem of our research.
 Section \uppercase\expandafter{\romannumeral3} introduces the architecture of the proposed framework.
 In Section \uppercase\expandafter{\romannumeral4}, we validate our framework through several experiments.
 Finally, conclusions are made in Section \uppercase\expandafter{\romannumeral5}.